autowarefoundation/autoware.universe/planning/behavior_path_planner/behavior_path_planner_path_generation.md

 ## Path Generation

-This document explains how the path is ganerated for lane change and avoidance, etc.
+This document explains how the path is ganerated for lane change and avoidance, etc. The implementation can be found in [path_shifter.hpp](https://github.com/autowarefoundation/autoware.universe/blob/main/planning/behavior_path_planner/include/behavior_path_planner/scene_module/utils/path_shifter.hpp).

 ### Overview